40 Best Ways to Jumpstart Your Career

 Be more alert during meetings

 These tips are only triage, of course.
 For a longer-lasting solution, lead by example.
 When you call a meeting, run it like a dictator, sticking to the agenda like a Porsche to pavement.
 Shut off anyone who strays from the topic, and bring the meeting to a conclusion quickly.
 Efficiency is contagious.
 Second, cut down on the number of meetings you attend.
 Most are useless, which is why countless polls show that employees find meetings repetitive and unproductive.
-Tell your boss, “I’d be happy to join your weekly summit, but might my time not be better spent polishing the quarterly report for the board of trustees?”
+Tell your boss, “I’d be happy to join your weekly summit, but might my time not be better spent polishing the quarterly report for the board?”
 If that doesn’t earn you a get-out-of-jail-free card, nothing will.

 Treat your friends, but sparingly